Are you looking for the best knowledge base examples?

 Mailchimp

-A child company of Intuit, Mailchimp is an all-in-one marketing automation platform and email marketing service designed for businesses to reach their target markets.
-It enables you to manage your mailing lists, build custom email templates, and automate your marketing campaign.
-Mailchimp’s primary function is to send automated emails and newsletters to expand your business results.
+Now part of Intuit, Mailchimp is an all-in-one marketing automation platform and email marketing service designed to help businesses connect with their target markets.
+It allows users to manage mailing lists, create custom email templates, and automate marketing campaigns.
+Its primary function is to send automated emails and newsletters to help businesses achieve better results.

-Their knowledge base lists the most popular guides and tutorials first, with a search bar right above it.
-Users can find help by topics, register for a live session, or watch on-demand recordings.
+The Mailchimp knowledge base prioritizes user needs by listing the most popular guides and tutorials at the top, with a prominently placed search bar for easy navigation.
+Users can explore help topics, register for live sessions, or access on-demand recordings.

 Key Takeaways